New Mexico (film)

-New Mexico is a 1951 American Western film directed by Irving Reis and starring Lew Ayres and Marilyn Maxwell.
+New Mexico is a 1951 American Western film directed by Irving Reis, starring Lew Ayres and Marilyn Maxwell and shot in Ansco Color.

 Plot

-President Abraham Lincoln himself comes to New Mexico to discuss living together in peace with Acoma, a feared and respected Indian chief.
-He presents the chief with a cane as a gift and symbol of their friendship.

-Lt.
-Hunt is promoted due to his personal assistance to Lincoln in arranging the truce.
-Unhappily, a bigoted superior officer, Col. McComb, and the dastardly Judge Wilcox are opposed to any such treaty.
-When Hunt states his objection, McComb has him placed under arrest alongside Acoma and a number of Indian braves, also breaking the truce cane.

-Other members of the tribe break them out of jail, killing McComb and others in the process.
+President Abraham Lincoln visits New Mexico in 1860 to discuss peace with Acoma, a feared and respected Indian chief.
+Lincoln presents the chief with a cane as a symbol of their friendship.
+After Lincoln's assassination Lt.
+Hunt is promoted for his personal assistance to Lincoln in arranging the truce.
+However, Col. McComb, a bigoted superior officer, and the dastardly Judge Wilcox are opposed to a peace treaty.
+When Hunt states his objection, McComb places him under arrest along with Acoma and some Indian braves and breaks the truce cane.
+Members of the tribe free them from jail, killing McComb and others in the process.
 Hunt takes command and cancels all travel in the region, angering a woman named Cherry who is planning a trip to Nevada.
-She arrogantly elects to leave anyway, as does Judge Wilcox, so a company of men led by Hunt goes along as escort.
+She arrogantly elects to leave anyway, as does Judge Wilcox, so a company of men led by Hunt accompanies them as an escort.
 The Indians attack, frightening the two women and burying the judge in the sand.
-Hunt is disgusted with Cherry's selfish attitude and tells her so.
-She comes to know one of Acoma's sons, and when another uprising has fatal consequence for the Indian warriors as well as Hunt, she and Acoma's son are lucky to have their lives spared.
+Hunt is disgusted with Cherry's selfish attitude and confronts her.
+She becomes friendly with one of Acoma's sons, and when another uprising ends with fatal consequences for the Indian warriors and Hunt, she and Acoma's son are lucky to have their lives spared.